Foundational Concepts

 To illustrate how to transform data in R.

-Monotonic transformations are applied identically to all data elements.
-This means that the action taken on an individual element is unchanged whether you consider it alone or as part of a set.
+A transformation is applied identically to all data elements.
+This means that the result of an action is the same whether you consider an element alone or as part of a set.
 For example, calculating the square root of a value is unaffected by whether that value is part of a set.
 This is contrasted with relativizations, where the result of the action depends on other elements in the set.

-If you apply a transformation to univariate data such as an explanatory variable, the data should generally be back-transformed to the original units for presentation – as is true for all types of analyses.
+If you apply a transformation to univariate data such as an explanatory variable, the data should generally be back-transformed to the original units for presentation – as is true for all analyses.

 Roots (square root, cube root, etc.)